-Playwright, Director and Occasional Actor
+Playwright, Director, and Occasional Actor

 Bill doesn't act too much, anymore.
-His most recent performance was his 35 minute(!) monologue, The Beauty of Growing Older, in an evening of monologues.
+His most recent performance was in his own 35 minute(!) monologue, The Beauty of Growing Older.
 He found the solo performance experience to be quite different than writing or directing or even performing within an ensemble.
 He now appreciates actors more than ever.

-Bill currently divides his time between the tech-savvy Silicon Valley and the wine drenched slopes of Sonoma County, but always remembers fondly his roots in sunny, smoggy and "totally trafficated" Los Angeles.
+Bill currently divides his time between the tech-savvy Silicon Valley and the wine drenched slopes of Sonoma County, but he always remembers fondly his roots in sunny, smoggy and "totally trafficated" Los Angeles.

 Bill Hyatt performing in THE BEAUTY OF GROWING OLDER.
 Coop Theater.
 2006.
 Photo by Alex Moy